dhruvio/dhruv.io-archived/src/front-end/static/data/posts/seo-for-single-page-apps.md

 ### Closing thoughts.

-I discovered this solution before Chromium had a headless mode, and [PhantomJS](https://github.com/ariya/phantomjs/issues/15344) was still around.
+I discovered this solution before Chromium had a headless mode, and <a href="https://github.com/ariya/phantomjs/issues/15344" target="_blank">PhantomJS</a> was still around.
 I like that it's easy to deploy and scale up, and that there's room for caching to serve responses faster.
 For example, we could implement logic to cache server-rendered pages in memory as long as they can be invalidated when required.

 What is most striking to me is that SPAs are not widely used for content-heavy websites (most are managed by Content Management Systems or are statically generated).
 I believe crawlers' lack of support for them is a key factor in this outcome.
 While search and social media giants move in the direction of scraping SPAs effectively, I am using the solution outlined here to enable me to deploy content-driven web applications with strong SEO.